-Ilaris (canakinumab) is a human anti-interleukin-1β monoclonal antibody for the treatment of Periodic Fever Syndromes (Cryopyrin-Associated Periodic Syndromes, Tumor Necrosis Factor Receptor Associated Periodic Syndrome, Hyperimmunoglobulin D Syndrome/Mevalonate Kinase Deficiency, Familial Mediterranean Fever) and active Systemic Juvenile Idiopathic Arthritis.
+Ilaris (canakinumab) is a human anti-interleukin-1β monoclonal antibody for the treatment of Periodic Fever Syndromes (Cryopyrin-Associated Periodic Syndromes, Tumor Necrosis Factor Receptor Associated Periodic Syndrome, Hyperimmunoglobulin D Syndrome/Mevalonate Kinase Deficiency, Familial Mediterranean Fever), and active Still’s disease, including Adult-Onset Still’s Disease (AOSD) and Systemic Juvenile Idiopathic Arthritis (SJIA).

 Development Timeline for Ilaris

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.